 Antibiotics, on the other hand, are cold in nature and, just as you shiver and hunch up tight in a chilly wind, they CLOSE the exterior, which is the very opposite of ‘releasing the exterior’.

 Closing the exterior leads to what is called the ‘remaining pathogenic factor’ – the burglar’s body, festering under the floorboards.

 Antibiotics have other functions.
 They drain fire and toxins downwards (which is why they work for skin eruptions with pus) and clear heat from the organs.

 Antibiotics also encourage defecation, drain phlegm, especially from the lungs, and have a calming action.
-If you have an infection, you might think all this was excellent news.
+If you have an infection, you might think all this was good news.

 When the Stomach/Spleen function is weakened, Stomach energy rebels upwards leading to nausea or loss of appetite, and the Spleen Yang function of separating and transforming is depleted, giving poor digestion, bloating, tiredness, diarrhoea and accumulation of dampness, which is experienced as heaviness, weariness and often swelling or oedema.

-The Lung function of regulating the body’s 'Wei' or Defensive energy is disturbed in several ways.
-One of its functions is to manage the way the body sweats; how it opens and closes its sweat pores.
+Antibiotics upset the Lung function of regulating the body’s ‘Wei’ or Defensive energy in several ways.
+One of the Lung’s functions is to manage the way the body sweats; how it opens and closes your sweat pores.

 The Lung meridian arises in the Stomach area (before entering the Large Intestine, the Lungs and the Heart).